modabas/ModResults/README.md

 - [Create a Failed Result from Exception](./docs/HandlingExceptions.md)
 - [Converting a Result to Another Result](./docs/ConvertingResults.md)
 - [Mapping Results into Other Objects](./docs/MappingResults.md)
-- [Minimal API Integration](./docs/MinimalApiIntegration.md): If you're utilizing Minimal APIs and need to map a `Result` or `Result<TValue>` to an API response, consider exploring the `WebServiceEndpoint` implementation in the [ModEndpoints](https://github.com/modabas/ModEndpoints) project.
-This project organizes ASP.NET Core Minimal APIs into REPR format endpoints and seamlessly integrates with the result pattern, including automatic response mapping.
+- [Minimal API Integration](./docs/MinimalApiIntegration.md): If you are using Minimal APIs and want to convert a `Result` or `Result<TValue>` into an API response, check out the `WebResultEndpoint` in the [ModEndpoints](https://github.com/modabas/ModEndpoints) project.
+This project structures ASP.NET Core Minimal APIs as REPR format endpoints and integrates smoothly with the result pattern, providing automatic response mapping.
-- **Microsoft Orleans Serialization Support**: Include ModResults.Orleans package as project dependency to use `Result` and `Result<TValue>` objects in Orleans grains.